Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-node/migration.md

 The maintenance Node.js SDK only supports namespace import.
 The latest Node.js SDK supports namespace import (`import * as amplitude from '@amplitude/analytics-node'`) and named import (`import { init } from '@amplitude/analytics-node'`) as well.
 We are using named import in the examples of latest Node.js SDK in this documentation.

-To initialize the SDK, call `init()`, with the user ID and configuration parameters.
+To initialize the SDK, call `init()`, with a valid Amplitude API Key and configuration parameters.

 ```diff
 - import * as Amplitude from '@amplitude/node'